iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8_assert.md

 ### Synopsis

 Assert if experiment run satisfies the specified conditions.
-This command exits with code 0, if assert conditions are satisfied.
-Else, it returns with code 1.
+If assert conditions are satisfied, exit with code 0.
+Else, return with code 1.

 ```
 iter8 assert [flags]